Islam in New York City: Notable mosques and other institutions

+In 2023, Mayor Eric Adams announced new rules allowing mosques in the city to broadcast the adhan on Fridays, and at sundown during the holy month of Ramadan.

-Islam elsewhere in the New York City metropolitan area
+Islam elsewhere in the New York metropolitan area

-Paterson, New Jersey, in the New York City metropolitan area west of New York City, was estimated to have become home to 25,000 to 30,000 Muslims as of 2011.
+Paterson, New Jersey, in the New York metropolitan area west of New York City, was estimated to have become home to 25,000 to 30,000 Muslims as of 2011.
 Paterson has been nicknamed Little Ramallah and contains a neighborhood with the same name and an Arab American population estimated as high as 20,000 in 2015.